divblox/divblox.github.io/basic-training-exercise.md

 ### Step 3 - Preparing for pages

+We need this paragraph added:

 In order for us to be able to use our CRUD components, or any other component for that matter, we need to put them inside pages.
 Pages are also just components, but they can be navigated to by the user in the browser.

-To allow the user to easily navigate to our pages, we need to update our navigation components.
-For this exercise we will be modifying the default side bar component to have links to 2 pages:
+The pages we will build for this exercise are:

 -   An admin page where our CRUD components can live
 -   A "New Ticket" page where users can create new tickets